2/13/2019

 Operator

 Thank you.
-The next question is from the line of Jayne Romani with KBW.
-Please proceed with your question.
+The next question is from the line of Jay Ramani with KBW.
+Please receive your question.

 speaker

 Thanks very much.
-I was somewhat surprised by the contribution to growth that you cited for coworking and flex space.
-Since a lot of independent research has estimated it accounts for somewhere between 20 and 30 percent of leasing absorption, at least in 2018.
-Can you give any color on why the contribution to growth was only three percent given that the market absorption seems to be much higher than that?
+I was somewhat surprised by the contribution to growth that you cited for co-working and flex space since a lot of independent research has estimated it accounts for somewhere between 20 and 30 percent of leasing absorption at least in 2018 so can you give any color on you know why the contribution to growth was only three percent given that the market absorption seems to be much higher than that

 speaker